GDR-80/sqod-app/README.md

 This is my final piece of homework from The Jump's React module on their full stack developer bootcamp course.

-SQOD is a proof of concept project which enables me to show what I've learnt while studying the React module.
+SQOD is a proof of concept project which enables me to show what I've learnt whilst studying the React module.

-## What was used to build SQOD
+## Used in this project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app),